aksommerville/sevensauces/README.md

 - [ ] Kitchen and shop: Create widgets for empty inventory slots.
 It's disconcerting when you have a lot of gaps.
 - [ ] Teleport shop in the village: 4 remote points but you have to reach them first.
 Once all 4 opened, you get daily income from the shop.
 - [ ] Door transitions
+- [ ] Assistance near home:
+- - Reveal the Daily Special.
+- - Tell composition of tonight's party.
+- - Recommend a recipe.

 ## Notes re starting over